carbon-language/carbon-lang/llvm/docs/TableGen/ProgRef.rst

 .. code-block:: text

   class C {
-    bit V = 1;
+    bit V = true;
   }

   def X : C;
   def Y : C {
-    let V = 0;
+    let V = false;
     string Greeting = "Hello!";
   }

 First, the abstract class ``C`` is defined.
-It has one field named ``V`` that is a bit initialized to 1.
+It has one field named ``V`` that is a bit initialized to true.

 Next, two records are defined, derived from class ``C``; that is, with ``C`` as their superclass.
 Thus they both inherit the ``V`` field.
 Record ``Y`` also defines another string field, ``Greeting``, which is initialized to ``"Hello!"``.
-In addition, ``Y`` overrides the inherited ``V`` field, setting it to 0.
+In addition, ``Y`` overrides the inherited ``V`` field, setting it to false.

 A class is useful for isolating the common features of multiple records in one place.
 A class can initialize common fields to default values, but